About the Programme

-The Chartered Director Programme has two commencement points in each calendar year, January and September, with up to eight cohorts per year.
+The Chartered Director Programme has two commencement points in each calendar year, January with graduation the following January, and September with graduation the following September.
 Please note that participants join the Programme as part of a cohort and complete the Programme with that cohort.
 Once having started the Programme, deferrals from one cohort to a later cohort are not permissible.

 How is the Programme examined?

 The Chartered Director Programme is examined with a focus on active learning.
 Participants complete the syllabus and examination for the Certificate in Company Direction followed by the syllabus and examination for the Diploma in Company Direction.

-Examinations take place in March and June or June and November, depending on when participants begin the Programme.
+Examinations take place in March and June, or June and Otober, depending on when participants begin the Programme.
 Examinations are taken online via remote invigilation.

 The IoD UK awards both the Certificate and Diploma in Company Direction under the provisions of its Royal Charter and leads to qualifications credit rated by the Scottish Qualification Authority (SQA).

 The SQA, under Scottish Government legislation, is both an accreditation body and an awarding body, providing a wide range of high quality, internationally recognised qualifications and associated services.
 For further information and details on awards and qualifications, visit the Scottish Credit and Qualifications Framework section of the SQA website.